kebasaa/SCIO-read/README.md

     echo -n -e "\x01\xba\x04\x00\x00" > /dev/ttyACM0
 ```

-4. You will now see the reading in the first console window
+4. Wait a moment, until the SCIO stops blinking.
+Then go to the first console window and hit Ctrl+C to stop reading from the serial port.
+You will now have your readings in "file.txt"

 ### Through bluetooth with gatttool